Your need-to-know guide for entering the world of family travel!

-See our special resource page concerning the Zika virus and precautions to take against mosquito born illnesses that can have serious consequences for both pregnant women and unborn fetuses.
+See our special resource page concerning the Zika virus and precautions to take against mosquito-borne illnesses that can have severe consequences for both pregnant women and unborn fetuses.

 Follow our Pinterest Board for great articles on travelling while pregnant and with newborns

-I have included links below with publicly available information on this topic from government bodies that may help you in your travel planning.
+We have included links below to publicly available information on this topic from government bodies that may help you in your travel planning.

 © Our Globetrotters